Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 	email = hi@kiranrao.ca
 ```

 But where is it actually used?
 The user's name and email gets included to every commit and tag.
-This is clearly visible by running `git log`:
+This is clearly visible when running `git log`:

 ```sh
 commit ce97934132deb2b322c54de68ccbc1d402ca18e4 (HEAD -> git-config)